 - 4. Find What is the Best Christmas Tree, According to Foliage Type

 - 5. Decide Based on the Available Lighting Options

 - 6. Know What is the Best Christmas Tree to Buy, Based on Budget & Features

 - 8. Make Christmas Tree Care a Priority

 Did you know that a tree is the perfect decoration for any occasion?
 ‘Tis always the season.

-1. Know When and Where to Buy Your Artificial Christmas
+1. Know When and Where to Get a Christmas Tree

 The main perk of shopping in stores or Christmas tree outlets is that you get to see and feel the “chosen one.”
 You can test out any technologies that come with it, too.
 However, prepare yourself for a potentially crazy crowd and slim pickings.